martinsjohn2006/recipe-app-api/README.md

 # recipe-app-api
-this is an api repo tha helps to make me understand making RESTful apps.
+this is an api repo that helps to make me understand making RESTful apps.